 Currently, SCLP supplies the services of persons to serve as the executive officers of the Corporation.
 Upon adoption of the Corporation's diversity policy, no women served as executive officers of the Corporation.
-Currently, one woman serves as an executive officer of the Corporation, representing 17% of the executive officers of the Corporation, and three of the 10 employees and independent contractors of the Corporation are women.
+Currently, one woman serves as an executive officer of the Corporation, representing 20% of the executive officers of the Corporation; one of the two employees of the Corporation is a woman; the one consultant of the Corporation is a woman; and two of the seven employees or consultants provided by SCLP pursuant to the MSA (including the female executive officer noted at the outset) are women.

-The Conflict Resolution, Corporate Governance and Nominating Committee is responsible for annually (i) assessing the effectiveness of the Board appointment/nomination process and senior management appointment process at achieving the Corporation's diversity objectives and (ii) considering and, if determined advisable, recommending to the Board for adoption, measurable objectives for achieving diversity on the Board and in senior management.
+The Conflict Resolution, Corporate Governance and Nominating Committee is responsible for annually (i) assessing the effectiveness of the Board appointment/nomination process and senior management appointment process at achieving the

+Corporation's diversity objectives and (ii) considering and, if determined advisable, recommending to the Board for adoption, measurable objectives for achieving diversity on the Board and in senior management.